KennaLab/SpliPath/SpliPath_Tutorial.md

 The function outputs three files:
 1. example_chr1.txt.gz contains junction read count table merged from all the samples.
 The unique junctions are in rows and samples are in columns;
 2. example_chr1_anno.txt.gz contains the annotation of the junctions in the LeafCutter files.
-3. example_chr1_leafcutter_outliers.txt.gz contains the annotation of the unannotated junction outliers, filtered by the provided max_LeafCutter_Pval and min_nr_tissue thresholds.
+3. example_chr1_leafcutter_outliers.txt.gz contains the information of the unannotated junction outliers, filtered by the provided max_LeafCutter_Pval and min_nr_tissue thresholds.

 Alternatively, if a simple list of splicing junctions will be used for further csQTL annotation, ```annotateQueryJunc``` is applied.
 ```{r}